if no one can go with you, go alone

 In 2023, I booked a trip to Austin, Texas for Afrotech (this huge conference for Black professionals in tech).
 At the time, I was leading a $2.6 million digital equity project helping low-income and first generation college students get laptops and hotspots to support their college careers.

-After about a year, I asked my boss if there was any budget for professional development, and when she said yes, I was like, wait, really?!
+After about a year, I asked my boss if there was any budget for professional development, and when she said yes, I immediately booked the trip.

-Here’s the funny part: I was scared to take the subway alone and somehow ended up flying nearly halfway across the country by myself.
+The funny part to me was I was always anxious to take the subway alone, yet somehow ended up flying nearly halfway across the country by myself.
 But that’s the thing: you miss every opportunity you don’t ask for.
-If I hadn’t spoken up, or pushed past that tiny bit of fear, none of what came next would’ve happened.
+If I hadn’t spoken up, or pushed past fear, none of what came next would’ve happened.

-And that trip?
-Easily one of the best decisions I’ve ever made.
+And that trip was easily one of the best decisions I’ve ever made in my career life.
 I met people who looked just like me and saw something in me that I hadn’t fully seen in myself yet.
 I walked into rooms I didn’t think I belonged in (until I realized I did).

-The Type A in me completely clocked out for the rest of 2023 (lol).
-I flew to Cali for a week right after Texas, then back to Texas for a 24-hour trip just to see a concert, discovered Café 605 (my favorite little ATX coffee shop that no one talks about), went to concerts solo, saw Broadway shows, sat through movies by myself, wandered through museums, and ordered dinner for one.
+and the type A in me completely clocked out for the rest of 2023.
+I flew to Cali for a week right after Texas, then back to Texas for a 24-hour trip just to see a concert, discovered Café 605 (my favorite little ATX coffee shop that no one talks about), went to concerts solo, saw Broadway shows, wandered through museums, and ordered dinner for one.
 Honestly, I was on a “do it scared anyway” streak.

 I’m sharing this because I want you to think about what this could look like for you.
 Like, what if you just went anyway?
 What if you stopped waiting for the “right” timing, or for someone else to say yes first?